Ircama/sim800l-gsm-module/README.md

 status, ret_data = sim800l.http("...url...", method="PUT", content_type="zipped", data=body, apn="...")
 ```

-[Note on SSL](https://github.com/ostaquet/Arduino-SIM800L-driver/issues/33#issuecomment-761763635): SIM800L datasheets report that the embedded IP stack only supports SSL2, SSL3 and TLS 1.0.
-These cryptographic protocols are deprecated for all modern backend servers and the connection will be generally denied by the server, typically leading to SIM800L error 605 or 606 when establishing an HTTPS connection.
-Some SIM800L datasheets also report support of TLS 1.2 but this does not appear to be true with firmware Revision 1418B05SIM800L24.
-So, using `use_ssl=True` is discouraged; setting a Python web server to support the SSL option of a SIM800L client module is not straightforward (it is better to use an [application encryption](https://stackoverflow.com/a/55147077/10598800) instead of SSL).
-Generally, to be able to connect an HTTPS web service, a separate proxy server is needed (e.g., a custom Python application in cloud), receiving non-SSL HTTP requests from the SIM800L module (possibly with application encryption) and forwarding them to the AWS Lambda HTTP API gateway via HTTPS.
+[Note on SSL](https://github.com/ostaquet/Arduino-SIM800L-driver/issues/33#issuecomment-761763635): SIM800L supports SSL2, SSL3 and TLS 1.0, but not TLS 1.2 (this is for any SIM800L known [firmwares](firmware/README.md) including Revision 1418B06SIM800L24); old cryptographic protocols are deprecated for all modern backend servers and the connection will be generally denied by the server, typically leading to SIM800L error 605 or 606 when establishing an HTTPS connection.
+Nevertheless, SIM800C supports TLS 1.2 with recent [firmwares](firmware/README.md) and with this device you can use `use_ssl=True`; setting a Python web server to support the SSL option of a SIM800L client module is not straightforward (it is better to use an [application encryption](https://stackoverflow.com/a/55147077/10598800) instead of SSL).

 Notice also that, depending on the web server, a specific SSL certificate could be needed for a successful HTTPS connection; the SIM800L module has a limited support of SSL certificates and [installing an additional one](https://stackoverflow.com/questions/36996479/how-sim800-get-ssl-certificate
 ) is not straightforfard.